by Michael Wolter

 Though the real estate market begrudgingly drags its feet...seismic changes in the industry are upon us.

 Though the real estate market begrudgingly drags its feet, proptech has started to appear in certain legacy practices; and because of this, seismic changes in the industry are upon us.
-In 2016, leaflets and classified ads were replaced by online property listings and virtual tours; busy offices with metal tray inboxes full of paper documents were bowing to proptech’s digital leases with electronic signatures.
+In 2016, leaflets and classified ads were replaced by online property listings and virtual tours; busy offices with metal tray inboxes full of paper documents were bowing to proptech’s digital leases with electronic signatures and advanced property management software.
 Here are just a few areas of proptech that really rocked the boat in 2016.

 Virtual reality tours are one of the most exciting, this-feels-like-a-scene-from-The-Jetsons developments in proptech.
 Matterport is one of the leaders in this scene, offering viewers immersive 3-D tours enhanced with further detail.
 Users can go on a virtual walkthrough, clicking on-screen icons to reveal additional information, like dimensions and materials, about certain rooms and features.
 According to crunchbase, Matterport has raised $61 million to date, so they have the funding to back up a big-time disruption in the real estate market.
 This is one of the biggest spaces to watch in 2017.